AherRahul/portfolio-v1/content/articles/11-java-fundamentals/exception-basics.md

 }
 ```

-This approach provides clarity in your error handling, allowing you to define error conditions specific to your application's needs.

-# Exception Hierarchy

-Understanding the exception hierarchy can help you decide how to handle exceptions effectively.
-Since all exceptions derive from `Throwable`, you have several options when it comes to catching them.

-Here’s a quick breakdown:

-*   **Throwable**
-*   **Error** (not usually caught)
-*   **Exception**
-*   **RuntimeException** (unchecked)
-*   **NullPointerException**
-*   **IllegalArgumentException**
-*   **IOException** (checked)

-Knowing this hierarchy allows you to catch specific exceptions or broader categories, depending on your needs.

-For instance, if you want to catch all runtime exceptions, you can do so like this:

-In this code, we catch any `RuntimeException` thrown by `riskyMethod`, allowing us to handle errors gracefully without crashing the application.
+Catching `RuntimeException` allows handling of all unchecked exceptions thrown by `riskyMethod`.

-# Best Practices for Exception Handling
+## Best Practices for Exception Handling in Java

-To wrap up our look at exception basics, let’s go over some best practices that can help you write cleaner, more maintainable code.

-1.  **Use Specific Exceptions**: Catch specific exceptions rather than a generic `Exception` to handle errors more accurately.
-2.  **Always Clean Up Resources**: If your code allocates resources (like file handles or network connections), ensure they are released in a `finally` block or by using `try-with-resources`.
-3.  **Document Exceptions**: If a method throws exceptions, document this in the method’s comments.
-This helps other developers understand what to expect.
+To write clean, maintainable, and effective Java code, follow these best practices:

+### 1. Use Specific Exceptions

+Catch the most specific exceptions possible instead of the generic `Exception` class.
+This approach prevents unintentionally hiding bugs and allows for targeted error handling.

+### 2. Always Clean Up Resources

+Use `try-with-resources` or `finally` blocks to ensure resources like files and network connections are closed properly, preventing resource leaks.

+### 3. Document Exceptions

+Clearly document the exceptions a method can throw using comments or JavaDoc.
+This helps developers understand the contract and handle exceptions appropriately.

-4.  **Don’t Use Exceptions for Flow Control**: Exceptions should be reserved for unexpected conditions, not for regular program flow.
-Using them like this can lead to performance issues.
+### 4. Don’t Use Exceptions for Flow Control

+Exceptions should handle unexpected conditions only, not regular control flow.
+Overusing exceptions for logic decisions can degrade performance.

+### 5. Log Exceptions

-5.  **Log Exceptions**: Always log exceptions to help diagnose issues later.
-This is especially important in production environments.
+Always log exceptions with meaningful details to facilitate debugging and maintenance, especially in production environments.

+### 6. Provide Meaningful Messages

-6.  **Provide Meaningful Messages**: When throwing exceptions, provide clear, descriptive messages to help users (and yourself) understand what went wrong.
+When throwing exceptions, include clear and descriptive messages to explain what went wrong.

-Here’s an example putting many of these best practices into action:
+### Best Practices in Action

 ```java
 import java.io.BufferedReader;